-Like other community services the School Nursing Service is experiencing challenges with workforce and continues to prioritise the school vaccination programme.
+Like other community services the School Nursing Service is experiencing programme.

 With support from the information team progress has been made on what data can be collected for the School Nurse Service.
 This will include activity around safeguarding, emotional health support and behaviour management.
 This data collection is being refined and cleansed so that it can be reported on from Q1 2022, this data collection is being supported by informatics colleagues.